Web developers suffer from the worst kind of imposter syndrome.

 It comes down to weighing quite a few factors before making a decision.

-Business theorist Clayton Christiansen—the “disruption guy”—has argued that just being better isn’t enough to get someone to switch products or services.
+Business theorist Clayton Christensen—the “disruption guy”—has argued that just being better isn’t enough to get someone to switch products or services.
 Anxiety about leaving the old product and adopting the new one has to be overcome.

 To be honest, PostCSS comes with a lot of questions to be considered.
 I’m not sure I would want to embark on a large project with PostCSS as my main solution, at least not yet.
 As the old saw goes, “No one ever got fired for buying IBM.”
 Established preprocessors seem the safe choice right now.